Skip to main content

 Background

-Rule 3.101 Mandatory transfer of supervision
+Rule 3.101 Mandatory Transfer of Supervision:

-At the discretion of the sending state, an offender shall be eligible for transfer Of supervision to a receiving state under the compact, and the receiving state Shall accept transfer, if the offender:
+At the discretion of the sending state, a supervised individual shall be eligible for transfer of supervision to a receiving state under the compact, and the receiving state shall accept transfer, if the supervised individual:

 (b) has a valid plan of supervision; and